Pakistan Railways: Units and divisions

+In addition to these 07 divisions, Mughulpura Division, Lahore is primarily engaged with maintenance of rolling stock.

 Rolling stock

 Pakistan Railways has 190 working diesel-electric locomotives.
 The average life of the fleet is 25 years, and they are serviced at the Pakistan Locomotive Factory.

 In January 2016, the railway ordered 800 hopper wagons from Jinan Railway Vehicles Equipment.
 The first 205 wagons will be built in China, and the remaining 595 wagons will be assembled at the Moghalpura Railway Workshops in Pakistan.
 The wagons will carry coal to power stations in Karachi and Qadirabad.

+In 2017, 55 additional locomotives (4000 horsepower) manufactured in the United States were added to the Pakistan Railways fleet.

+In July 2025, the operator decided to hand over the commercial management of 11 trains to the private sector in an effort to improve travel facilities and increase revenue.
+These included Hazara Express, Bahauddin Zakaria Express, Millat Express, Subak Kharam Express, Rawal Express, Badar Express, Ghori Express, Ravi Express, Thall Express, Faiz Ahmed Faiz Passenger, and Mohenjo Daro Passenger.
+The infrastructure and regulatory control of the trains were retained by Pakistan Railways, however.